-Since Linux Kernel 5.10, there exists a driver for the DSA which has no counterpart in the Windows OS-Family [6, Sec.
-Installation], meaning that accessing the DSA is not possible to user space applications.
-To interface with the driver and perform configuration operations, Intel's accel-config [7] user space toolset may be used which provides a command-line interface and can read configuration files to set up the device as described previously, this can be seen in the upper block titled 'User space' in Figure 2.2.
-It interacts with the kernel driver, light green and labled 'IDXD' in Figure 2.2, to achieve this.
-After successful configuration, each WQ is exposed as a character device by mmap of the associated portal [5, Sec.
-3.3].
+Due to efforts by intel programmers, since Linux Kernel 5.10 [6, Installation Instructions], there exists a driver for the DSA [7] which has no counterpart in the Windows OS-Family [6, Installation Instructions], meaning code developed without an alternative path will not work there.
+To interface with the driver and perform configuration operations, Intel's libaccel-conf [8] user space toolset may be used which provides a command-line interface and can read configuration files to set up the device as described previously.
+After successful configuration, each WQ is exposed as a character device by mmap of the associated portal [5, p.
+3].